-Our high level of expertise, comprehensive logistics support and refreshing personalities are the basis of Aspiring Guides' internationally renowned reputation for providing a quality and personalised service.
+Our experience of New Zealand's mountains, high level of expertise and comprehensive logistics support are the basis of Aspiring Guides' international reputation for providing a quality and personalised service.

 Tim originates from Wales but has called NZ home for the last 10 years.
 He has climbed throughout NZ, UK and European Alps and has lead and guided moutaineering, rock climbing and trekking trips to Nepal, Peru, Russia, Africa, China and South East Aisa.